biometry/APES/main.md

 ### Improving stats and R knowledge in general

+* I never had statistics and don't know where to start
 * Want to learn how to work with R

 ### Taking and analyzing empirical data